Pentracchiano/DistributedProgrammingLHobby/docs/markdown/interfaces/REST_API.md

 ### :octicons-lock-16:{: .lock } Create a new ongoing match

-It allows to create a new match for the authenticated user setting they as HOST of the match.
+It allows to create a new match for the authenticated user, setting them as `host` of the match.

 <pre>
 <code><span class="bg-indigo text-white rounded-1 px-2 py-1" style="text-transform: uppercase">post</span> /HOST:PORT/api/ongoing_matches/</code>